goobemaster/bw-playwright/doc/questionnaire.md

 As for maintainability: KISS - but with elegance.

+Please do take a look at this core of a [test framework in Java](https://github.com/goobemaster/java-test-framework) previously written by me.

 ## Question 3.

 > _You discover that a critical production bug has escaped despite thorough testing.
 How would you approach analyzing the root cause, preventing recurrence, and improving the overall QA process?_